 Gathering Data

 Whether accomplished through surveys, interviews, databases, or any other processes, gathering information is essential in all criminal justice enterprises.
 Beyond its indispensable role in furthering individual criminal cases, data collection spurs problem identification and improvement measures in the overall justice system.
-By collecting crime rates, risk assessment and police resource statistics, researchers can solve a range of problems by pinpointing key systemic measures of quality, efficiency, and impartiality.
+By identifying crime patterns, risk assessment and police resource statistics, researchers can solve a range of problems by pinpointing key systemic measures of quality, efficiency, and impartiality.

 Research Theory